 This happened because Republican-majority legislatures drew hundreds of our nation’s congressional districts in 2011, and they used that power to tilt the playing field in favor of GOP candidates in grotesquely-gerrymandered districts like Pennsylvania’s 7th congressional seat (above).

 The impact was even worse at the state level, where Republican legislators drew their own districts to minimize minority voters’ influence and shield themselves from accountability.

 In 35 states, state legislatures draw congressional or legislative maps.
-Winning Democratic majorities in these states is the only sure way to prevent GOP gerrymandering from ever again deciding the outcome of a national election.
+Winning Democratic majorities in these states is the only sure way to prevent GOP gerrymandering from ever again subverting our democracy.

-As the next round of redistricting approaches, the DLCC is taking a multi-cycle strategic approach in a number of states like Florida, Georgia, Michigan, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin, where increasing Democratic representation ahead of post-2020 redistricting is crucial to make sure Democrats have a seat at the table and can fight for fair maps and democracy.
+As the next round of redistricting approaches, the DLCC is taking a multi-cycle strategic approach in a number of states like North Carolina, Pennsylvania, Michigan, Texas, Florida, Georgia, Ohio, and Wisconsin, where increasing Democratic representation ahead of post-2020 redistricting is crucial to make sure Democrats have a seat at the table and can fight for fair maps and democracy.